-Many of you probably heard about the latest viral news story concerning a wild animal recently.
-Harambe was a 400-pound critically endangered gorilla at the Cincinnati Zoo who was shot and killed after a four-year old boy slipped into his enclosure (Read the article on CNN).
-This story may have left you with important questions about wild animals and liability for attacks/accidents involving wild animals.
+Many of you probably heard about the latest viral animal attack stories in the news.
+One was Harambe was a 400-pound critically endangered gorilla at the Cincinnati Zoo who was shot and killed after a four-year old boy slipped into his enclosure (Read the article on CNN).
+This story may have left you with important questions about wild animals and liability for animal attacks/accidents.
 If so, Garrison Law Firm is here to help you!

 In Indiana, strict liability is the common law rule for cases involving wild animals.
 In essence, this means liability without fault.
 According to Irvine v.
 Rare Feline Breeding Ctr.,